Enjoy events all year long.

-Bedford has quite an art and agri-tourism scene, so much in fact, that a group of local artist and business owners have partnered with the Artisan Center of Virginia to form The Bedford Artisan Trail with more than 80 trail sites to explore.
+Bedford has quite an active art and agri-tourism scene, so much in fact, that a group of local artist and business owners have partnered with the Artisan Center of Virginia to form The Bedford Artisan Trail with more than 80 trail sites to explore.
 Also visit Goose Creek Studios to check out an array of local artists works in Bedford and learn about other art stops along the trail that you won’t want to miss.
+In addition, the county offers a rich variety of seasonal fairs, festivals, and orchard events.

 Other cultural attractions include: